Thomascountz/thomascountz/_posts/2018-04-05-19-line-line-by-line-python-perceptron.md

 # Appendix and Further Exploration

-There are a few concepts we haven’t touch on yet.
+There are a few concepts we haven’t touched on yet.
 Notably, the limitations of the perceptron.

 The **Perceptron Convergence Theorem** is, from what I understand, a lot of math that proves that a perceptron, given enough time, will always be able to find a **decision boundary** between two **linearly separable** classes.